Data-Sci-2022/Learning-Curve-Comparison/final_report.md

 For the visualization of lexical diversity of each corpus, a mixed plot of bar graph and line graph is used to investigate two factors at the same time: type-token ratio (TTR), and the mean length of individual essay.
+The green bar graph represents the mean length of individual essay in each level group, and the endpoints of pink line graph indicates the mean TTR of each level.
 The y-axis for TTR is on the right side, and that of mean length of individual essay is on the right side.
 The reason we should look at both TTR and mean essay length is that TTR is text-length sensitive; it does not proportionally increase along with the length of the text.

 As can be seen from the plot, TTR at level 3 peaks sharply, followed by an even sharper decline at level 4.
 Based on the fact that the mean